Thursday, April 5, 2012

 2 whole boneless chicken breasts

-1 large green pepper, cut a little larger than dice
+1 large green pepper, cut slightly larger than dice

 2 stalks celery, sliced thinly on the diagonal